Bisecting masses with families of parallel hyperplanes: Introduction

 Then, for any $M$ finite measures on $\rr^d$, there exist unit vectors $v_1 \in L_1, v_2 \in L_2 \dots$, $v_n \in L_n$, and families of hyperplanes $\mathcal{F}_1,\dots, \mathcal{F}_n$ such that for each $i$, each hyperplane in $\mathcal F_i$ is orthogonal to $v_i$, $|\mathcal F_i|=k_i$, and the chessboard coloring induced by the family $\bigcup_{i=1}^n \mathcal{F}_i$ bisects each of the $M$ measures.

 \end{theorem} In one case this condition was known to be necessary for the theorem to hold.
 The case is $n=2, l_1 = l_2 = 1, k_1 = k_2 = 1$, and a counterexample was constructed by Karasev et al. \cite{Karasev:2016cn}.
 In \cref{sec:counterexamples} we extend this known counterexample to many instances with $l_i=1$ for all $i$.
+We also construct counterexamples to a conjecture of Langerman \cite{Barba:2019to}, described below, corresponding to the case $(k_i,l_i)=(1,d)$ for all $i \in [n]$.